Amodimethicone: The Science of My Favourite Hair Ingredient

 But after bleaching, dimethicone was no longer my friend.
 It made Michelle’s New Hair weird and limp.

 Enter amodimethicone.
-It’s a silicone, but it has unique properties that have translated to soft, smooth shine for my bleached hair, although I found it underwhelming for my hair pre-bleach:
+It’s a silicone, but it has unique properties that have translated to soft, smooth shine for my bleached hair, although I found it a bit underwhelming for my hair pre-bleach:

 Amodimethicone: My New Favourite Hair Ingredient